Gaetano-1996/Project_in_Statistics/README.md

 ## 📋 R Session Information

-This analysis was developed and tested with the following R environment:
+The analysis was performed on a Mac Book Pro 14', M3 MAX (14c CPU, 40c GPU), 36 Gb of RAM with the following R environment:

 ```
 R version 4.5.0 (2025-04-11)